Skip to content

 Wrapper<T>wrapperEntity wrapper class (can be null)

-Collection<? extends Serializable>idListPrimary key ID list (cannot be null/empty)
+Collection<? extends Serializable>idListPrimary key ID list (cannot be null or empty)

 SerializableidPrimary key ID